-5 Awesome Examples of Affiliate Marketing on Instagram (and What You Can Learn from Them)
+5 Awesome Affiliate Marketing Examples (And What to Learn from Them)

 Affiliate marketing, if done right, is lucrative for both the merchant (the business running the program) and for the affiliate.
 According to digital marketing expert Neil Patel, a strong affiliate can earn anything from $10,000 to $400,000 a year.
 Super affiliates can earn significantly more.